jpmcWorkers/jpmcWorkers.github.io/docs/gender/cigna.md

 	* find nobody in-network with reasonable driving distance,
 	* and recommend a non-network provider.
 3. Get a *primary doctor or surgeon* as the ordering md to:
-	* Submit clinical information/ Letter of medical necessity that supports the surgery or procedure that is being requested that includes:
+	* Prepare clinical information / Letter of medical necessity that supports the surgery or procedure that is being requested that includes:
 		* All the same information as the behavioral health letter
 		* Their tax id, fax number, address, etc.
 	* Fill out and sign the [Medical-Network Adequacy Provision Exception Form](https://static.cigna.com/assets/chcp/pdf/resourceLibrary/medical/medical-network-exception-request-form.pdf) with: